aineshdas1/aineshdas1-langgraph-mat496/README.md

 Changes I made:
 I created a small graph where a user can ask for the weather in a city.
 The graph node calls a chat model with a bound weather tool.
 I tested it with a human message asking about Delhi, and the model returned the appropriate weather response, which is appended to the messages state.

+Module 1 video 5

+Routers and Conditional Tool Calls

+What I learned:
+I learned how to extend a LangGraph to act like a router.
+The chat model can now decide whether to return a natural language response or call a tool based on the user input.
+Conditional edges allow the graph to route automatically depending on the model’s output.

+Changes I made:
+I implemented a simple router graph that uses messages as state.
+It calls a tool when needed and otherwise returns a natural language response.
+I used:

+-A ToolNode for calling the multiply tool.

+-tools_condition as a conditional edge to route based on whether the output was a tool call.